nrfconnect/sdk-nrf/samples/openthread/coprocessor/README.rst

 Vendor hooks extension
 ======================

-The vendor hook feature extension allows you to define your own commands and properties for the `Spinel protocol`_, and extend the standard set used in communication with NCP.
+The vendor hook feature extension allows you to define your own commands and properties for the `Spinel protocol`_, and extend the standard set used in communication with the co-processor.
 Thanks to this feature, you can add new custom functionalities and manage them from host device by using serial interface - in the same way as the default functionalities.

 For more detailed information about the vendor hooks feature and host device configuration, see :ref:`ug_thread_vendor_hooks`.